What are your core values?

 What makes your client experience unique?

-Our clients meet Sophia in the comfort of their own homes via a Zoom video call and often feel like they are talking to a close friend.
+Our clients meet Sophia or a Gen Y Planning in the comfort of their own homes via a Zoom video call and often feel like they are talking to a close friend.
 We don’t rip apart our client’s budgets or beat them up over their financial habits.
 Instead, we take stock of their current financial situation and we start by focusing on the “big wins.”
 What changes can we make that would have the biggest impact?
 How can we help you figure out what’s causing the most financial stress and address that?
 What does your ideal life look like?
 Then we build the action checklist to help you maximize your current financial situation and so you can get closer to living your ideal life.

 How many years of experience does Sophia have as a financial advisor?
 What other relevant experience does she have in personal finance?